MoneySavingExpert.com homepage

 Whoever did the refurbishment will usually provide it – if that's the manufacturer, you can go to it directly if there's a problem.
 If the warranty is provided by a retailer, then that's who you'll be dealing with.

 It often is... but you won't be getting the same thing.
-Used phones which haven't been refurbished won't have gone through the same checks, so there's less of a guarantee of quality.
+Second-hand phones which haven't been refurbished won't have gone through the same checks, so there's less of a guarantee of quality.
 Plus they're mainly sold by private sellers, which means they're unlikely to come with a warranty.

 When buying from a private seller, rather than a trader, it's a case of caveat emptor, or 'let the buyer beware'.
 This means the only rights under law for buyers are that the phone is fairly described and that the owner has the right to sell it, so there's little legal comeback if it's faulty or you change your mind.